jbuehl/ha/README.md

 	            + class HATask(HAControl):
 	                + class HASchedTime(object):

+### HAResource
-    HAResource is the base class for most HA objects. name
+The base class for most HA objects.
+- name

+### HAInterface
-    HAInterface defines the abstract class for interface implementations. interface
+Defines the abstract class for interface implementations.
+- interface
-        sensors
+- sensors
-        start()
+- start()
-        stop()
+- stop()
-        read(addr)
+- read(addr)
-        write(addr, value)
+- write(addr, value)
-        notify()
+- notify()
-        getStateType(HASensor)
+- getStateType(HASensor)

+### HASensor
-    HASensor defines the model for the basic HA sensor. interface
+Defines the model for the basic HA sensor.
+- interface
-        addr
+- addr
-        type
+- type
-        label
+- label
-        group
+- group
-        view
+- view
-        location
+- location
-        notify()
+- notify()
-        getState()
+- getState()
-        getStateChange()
+- getStateChange()
-        getStateType()
+- getStateType()

+### HAControl
-    HAControl defines the model for a sensor whose state can be changed. setState(value)
+Defines the model for a sensor whose state can be changed.
+- setState(value)

-    HACycle, HASequence, and HAScene are used to define aggregations of HAControls that can be set collectively.
+### HACycle, HASequence, and HAScene
+Used to define aggregations of HAControls that
+    can be set collectively.

+### HACollection
-    HACollection defines an ordered list of HAResources.
+Defines an ordered list of HAResources.

-    HASchedule, HATask, and HASchedTime are used to manage a list of tasks to be run at specified times.
+### HASchedule, HATask, and HASchedTime
+Used to manage a list of tasks to be run at
+    specified times.

 Implementation